oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 1. The attacker obtaining tokens from storage
 2. The attacker obtaining tokens from the provider (e.g., the authorization server or the token-mediating backend)

 Since the attacker's code becomes indistinguishable from the legitimate application's code, the attacker will always be able to request tokens from the provider in exactly the same way as the legitimate application code.
-As a result, not even the perfect token storage solution can address the dangers of the second threat, where the attacker requests tokens from the provider.
+As a result, not even a completely isolated token storage solution can address the dangers of the second threat, where the attacker requests tokens from the provider.

 That said, the different security properties of browser-based storage solutions will impact the attacker's ability to obtain existing tokens from storage.